xyuebai/data-etl-for-ml/README.md

 ## Project Description

 This project includes data crawling, data processing, and data loading to S3.
-The data is crawled from a public apartment trading website and then it is cleaned and formatted.
-Features are extracted from the data, and the file is finally saved in parquet format locally and also in S3
+The data is crawled from a public apartment trading website and then it is cleaned, formatted and the features are extracted from the data.
+Finally, the data form different cities are saved in parquet format locally and also in S3.

 ## File Structure